Spartacus

 Plutarch, Life of Crassus

 By 71 BCE, Marcus Licinius Crassus was said to be one of the wealthiest men in Rome.
-Plutarch is again one of our chief sources here.
-In his biography of Crassus, Plutarch states, “the many virtues of Crassus were obscured by his sole vice of avarice” and he possessed a fortune of 7100 talents of silver.
+Plutarch is one of our chief sources.
+In his biography of Crassus, Plutarch stated, “the many virtues of Crassus were obscured by his sole vice of avarice” and he possessed a fortune of 7,100 talents of silver.
 This great wealth was gained from various shady business dealings.
-This included the purchase of houses on fire at knock down (pun intended) prices, and receiving property from the dictator Sulla (82 – 79 BCE).
+This included the purchase of houses on fire at knock down prices, and receiving property from the dictator Sulla (82 – 79 BCE).

 The Death of Spartacus